Aside from the core reply and assignment functions, there are various other actions you can apply to tickets.

 Click Merge these two tickets to complete the process.
 You cannot undo a ticket merge.

-If there are tickets on hold, you will see how many there are in the Awaiting Agent area of the filter pane; the checkbox toggles between not showing held tickets and only showing held tickets.
+If there are tickets pending, you will see how many there are in the Awaiting Agent area of the filter pane; the checkbox toggles between not showing pending tickets and only showing pending tickets.

-A good way to make sure you don’t forget about a ticket you put on hold is to create a Task (see Tasks) linked to that ticket.
-You could also create a custom filter for tickets you have on hold.
+A good way to make sure you don’t forget about a ticket you mark as pending is to create a Task (see Tasks) linked to that ticket.
+You could also create a custom filter for pending tickets.

 You can change the user associated with the ticket from the Actions pull-down menu, creating a new user record if necessary.